FedericoValentino/SE2-ValentinoZarbo/GeneralRequirements/Goals.md

 ## ASSUMPTIONS

-A1:	The students can correctly setup the Github actions workflow(we dont know how to do it)
+A1:	The students can correctly setup the Github actions workflow

 A2:	An educator will complete the manual evaluation